-Persons who violate the College's Interim Sexual Misconduct Policy will be disciplined.
+Persons who violate one or more of the College's antidiscrimination policies will be disciplined.
 The particular form of discipline will depend on the nature of the offense.
-Such discipline shall be imposed pursuant to and in accordance with any and all applicable College rules, policies and procedures.
-A person against whom such discipline is imposed shall have any rights to contest the imposition of discipline as may otherwise exist under applicable College rules, policies or procedures.
+Such discipline will be imposed pursuant to and in accordance with any and all applicable College rules, policies and procedures.
+A person against whom such discipline is imposed will have any rights to contest the imposition of discipline as may otherwise exist under applicable College rules, policies or procedures.

-Discipline shall be imposed by the Operative Vice President in consultation with the Title IX Coordinator and, as appropriate, the Director of Human Resources.
-In the event that the Operative Vice President is the Respondent in the case, the President of the College will consult with the Title IX Coordinator and, as appropriate, the Director of Human Resources.
+Discipline will be imposed by the Operative Vice President in consultation with the Director of Human Resources or the Title IX Coordinator if there is a violation of this Policy.
+In the event that the Operative Vice President is the respondent in the case, the President of the College will consult with the Director of Human Resources or the Title IX Coordinator if there is a violation of this Policy.
 The Operative Vice President has the discretion to implement a variety of disciplinary actions.
-If the Investigator has found that the Respondent sexually assaulted the Complainant in violation of the College's Interim Sexual Misconduct Policy, or physically assaulted the Complainant in violation of the College's Discrimination, Harassment, and Retaliation Policy, it is expected that the Operative Vice President will terminate the Respondent's employment (absent extenuating circumstances).
-The CRC will simultaneously notify the Parties of the disciplinary actions within five business days of receipt of the Operative Vice President's Decision.
+If the decision-maker has found that the respondent sexually assaulted the complainant in violation of this Policy, it is expected that the Operative Vice President will terminate the respondent's employment (absent extenuating circumstances).
+The Title IX Coordinator will notify the parties of the disciplinary actions within five (5) business days of receipt of the Operative Vice President's Decision.
+For cases involving allegations of Title IX Sexual Harassment, the determination regarding sanctions will be included in the Hearing Officer's written determination.

-Any one or more of the disciplinary actions listed here may be imposed on a Respondent who is found responsible for a violation of the College's antidiscrimination policies.
-Disciplinary actions not listed here may be imposed in consultation with the CRC.
-Disciplinary actions are assessed in response to the specific violation(s) and any prior discipline history of the Respondent.
+Any one or more of the disciplinary actions listed here may be imposed on a respondent who is found responsible for a violation of the College's antidiscrimination policies.
+Disciplinary actions not listed here may be imposed in consultation with the Title IX Coordinator.
+Disciplinary actions are assessed in response to the specific violation(s) and any prior discipline of the respondent.

-Possible disciplinary actions include, but are not limited to:
+Possible Disciplinary actions include, but are not limited to:

-Warning: Verbal Notice, with documentation in the personnel file, that continuation or repetition of prohibited conduct may be cause for additional disciplinary action.
+Warning: Verbal Notice, with documentation in the personnel file, that continuation or repetition of Prohibited Conduct may be cause for additional disciplinary action.